wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

 The path to files is within the BAS, but currently points to b:\notes\
 I have put a notes folder in this GIT as an example.

-The program would store each note (numbered) as a file with .data extension in this folder.
-It is plain text
+The program would store each note (numbered) as a file with .data extension in a notebook (collection) subfolder.
+It is plain text.
+Each subfolder (notebook) will have a .info file for data storage.

 ### KEYS